axiangcoding/wt-resource-tool/README.md

 This project is not affiliated with Gaijin Entertainment.

-> However, we did get in touch with Gaijin, maybe some interesting things will happen in the future.
-WHO KNOWS?

 ## Features

 - **Easy to use**: Install `wt-resource-tool` via pip and start using it right away.